john-a-dixon/stellar-object-classification/README.md

 ## Recommendations

-Overall, with the tuned XGBoost model, my stakeholders would be in safe hands since it has such a high accuracy.
+In summary, my stakeholders need to classify data based on their own stellar observations.
+They wish to use machine learning to do this.
+And overall, with the tuned XGBoost model, my stakeholders would be in safe hands since it has such a high accuracy.
 However, there is a pattern I've noticed in both the model and the visuals:

 - The class frequency visual shows that quasars are the least represented class.
 So, the data is unbalanced.
 - The model, though highly accurate, slightly underperforms at properly classifying whether an observation is or isn't a quasar.
 This is found by looking at the F1 score for quasars as well as its precision and recall score